ManahilMuhammad/asp-team-20/documentation/database_tables/recipes.md

-# Recipe Model Guide
+# Recipes Model Guide

-The `Recipe` model is the base table for storing/searching of all recipes used inside of Nutrifit, this page is present to give a human readible and understandable guide on how to use it along with details on how the data should be structured.
+The `Recipes` model is the base table for storing/searching of all recipes used inside of Nutrifit, this page is present to give a human readible and understandable guide on how to use it along with details on how the data should be structured.

 ## Table Name
 **Recipes**